 About the Director

 Justin Dyer is the executive director of the Civitas Institute, professor of government, and Jack G. Taylor Regents Professor at The University of Texas at Austin.
 He also is professor (by courtesy) of business, government, and society in the McCombs School of Business.

 Dyer writes and teaches in the fields of American political thought, jurisprudence and constitutionalism, with an emphasis on the perennial philosophical tradition of natural law.
 He is the author or editor of eight books and numerous articles, essays and book reviews.
-His most recent book, with Kody Cooper, is The Classical and Christian Origins of American Politics: Political Theology, Natural Law, and the American Founding, forthcoming from Cambridge University Press.
+His most recent book, with Kody Cooper, is The Classical and Christian Origins of American Politics: Political Theology, Natural Law, and the American Founding, published recently with Cambridge University Press.
 His previous books with Cambridge University Press include C.S.
-Lewis on Politics and the Natural Law (2016); Slavery, Abortion, and the Politics of Constitutional Meaning (2013); and Natural Law and the Antislavery Constitutional Tradition (2012).
+Lewis on Politics and the Natural Law; Slavery, Abortion, and the Politics of Constitutional Meaning; and Natural Law and the Antislavery Constitutional Tradition.
 He also is co-editor of the two-volume constitutional law casebook American Constitutional Law (4th edition, West Academic), which has been adopted at leading universities across the country.

-Previously, he taught for 13 years at the University of Missouri, where he was the founding director of the Kinder Institute on Constitutional Democracy, a signature academic center for the study of American political thought and history.
+Previously, he was a professor of political science at the University of Missouri, where he served as the founding director of the Kinder Institute on Constitutional Democracy, a signature academic center for the study of American political thought and history.
 An award-winning teacher, Dyer is a frequent speaker for business, civic and university groups.
 After attending the University of Oklahoma on a wrestling scholarship, he completed his M.A. and Ph.D. in Government at The University of Texas at Austin.

 Contact Dyer at email@example.com.